|

 thousand Kors could do?"
 Dal asked persuasively.
 Kor imprinted on

-fed on their affection like a
+magnified their future like a

 symbiotic social organism.
 These new youth created a fraternity